Generic Name: letrozole (LET-roe-zole) (Oral route)

 This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, talk to your doctor.

-This medicine may increase your cholesterol or fat in the blood.
-If this happens, your doctor may give you medicine to lower the cholesterol and fat.
+This medicine may increase the amount of cholesterol and fat in the blood.
+If this happens, your doctor may give you medicine to lower the cholesterol and fat in the blood.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.